 Use List view to review to-dos in each phase of your video project.
 Consider it a helpful guide for knocking out that post-production tasklist.

 Use Calendar view to get a clearer picture of the timing of activities and see how tasks are stacking up.

 Ready to get started on your video project?
-We’ve created a free video production schedule template for you in TeamGantt so you can jump right in!
+We’ve created a free video production schedule, as well as a video series project plan, for you in TeamGantt so you can jump right in!

-Customizing the template is quick and easy, thanks to TeamGantt’s drag and drop simplicity.
+Customizing the video production schedule or video series project plan templates is quick and easy, thanks to TeamGantt’s drag and drop simplicity.
 And since everything’s online, your whole team can collaborate on activities in real time.